 These are short stories with remarkable and valuable messages.
 THE SHIFT is so relevant a lesson that we should teach it to our grands and share it with our family members and those close to us.

 Anger is a curse.
 Harboring anger is emotionally and physically crippling.
-We are women over 50 who want to keep our minds open to new knowledge because of our desire to continually bloom.
+As women over 50, we want to keep our minds open to new knowledge because of our desire to continually bloom.
 We are bloomers who share our wisdom with all.

 Have you used a similar technique to turn negative situations into positive ones?
-Please share your thoughts in the comments below or on Facebook, Twitter, and Instagram.
+Please share your experiences in the comments below.